 “We want to do this yearly; that money is going to run out and they’ll need more,” he says.
 “It doesn’t have to stop here.
 Buying the beer is the first step but there’s a QR code on the can so you can give more money and we really encourage everyone to do that.”

-Simon’s also excited by fact it’s a collaboration between two local businesses; initially, he'd been surprised to learn the extent of Free 3D Hands' operation.
+Simon’s also excited by the fact it’s a collaboration between two local businesses; initially, he'd been surprised to learn the extent of Free 3D Hands' operation in an often quiet coastal town.

 Bionic Beer's launch coincides with an open day at Free 3D Hands in Newhaven on Sunday, March 20.
 The event includes live music, a sausage sizzle and demonstrations.
 You can register your attendance here.